The primary export you receive when you require the library. For example:

 Optional arguments can use 3 different notations, and can accept a value.

-The argument identifier.
-This can either be -key
+stringThe argument identifier.
+This can either be -key, or

--key, --expanded-key
+-key, --expanded-key.

 Values can be specified either by appending a space after the

-identifier (e.g. -key value
+identifier (e.g. -key value or --expanded-key value) or by

-separating them with a =
+separating them with a = (e.g. -key=value or

-A description for the argument to be shown in --help.
+stringA description for the argument to be shown in --help.

-A default value to use in case the option was not specified at run-time (the default value is nil if you leave this blank.)
+boolA default value to use in case the option was not specified at run-time (the default value is nil if you leave this blank.)

-A callback to invoke when this option is parsed.
+functionA callback to invoke when this option is parsed.

-The following option will be stored in args["i"]
+The following option will be stored in args["i"] and args["input"]

-with a default value of file.txt
+with a default value of file.txt:

 cli:option("-i, --input=FILE", "path to the input file", "file.txt")